"Christianity's Origin as a Flavian Secrecy Cult"

 Statistical analysis: The book includes several statistical arguments to show that the number and arrangement of these parallels are vastly beyond what could be expected by chance.
 For example he shows that the level of detail and precision in the pattern means that for it to be a case of 'finding patterns in noise' would necessitate there to be a lot of 'noise' to select from i.e. Luke would need to contain about 2000 coincidental yet noteworthy parallels with Jewish War, in turn requiring at least 4000 verses, which is physically impossible because Luke only has 1151 verses.

-For readers interested in the intersection of religion, history, and politics, Menasgotz’s book offers a detailed and challenging perspective, and certainly an entirely new lens on the origins of Christianity and the power of narrative in shaping belief
+For readers interested in the intersection of religion, history, and politics, Menasgotz’s book offers a detailed and challenging perspective, and certainly an entirely new lens on the origins of Christianity and the power of narrative in shaping belief.

 This chart shows the locations of the parallels between Jewish War and Luke.